 St. Charles Women's Club Come Mix & Mingle!

-WINGS events include inspirational and informational speakers, faith sharing, entertainment (an evening of improvisation at Chocolate Theater in 2009), panel discussions of issues involving life, health, women’s issues.
-Most importantly, WINGS offers and opportunities for you to connect with other women of the parish.
+Events include inspirational and informational speakers, faith sharing, entertainment, panel discussions of issues involving life, health, women’s issues.
+Most importantly, the Women's Club provides opportunities to connect with other women of the parish.
 Most programs are offered at no, or minimal, cost and are planned to give us a “Spiritual Lift” as we support each other in

 - building community,

 - gaining a deeper understanding of our faith, and

 Let the favor of the Lord our God be upon us and confirm for us the work of our hands; yes, confirm the work of our hands.
 Psalm 90:17